GitHub Agentic Workflows

 Useful episode fields for usage analysis:

-For Claude and Codex runs, total_aic is the preferred cost metric — it reflects actual provider billing in AI Credits (1 AIC = $0.01 USD).
-For Copilot runs, total_effective_tokens is the most reliable proxy for resource usage since Copilot does not expose billing-grade cost data.
+For Claude, Codex, and Copilot runs, total_aic is the preferred cost metric — it reflects provider billing in AI Credits (1 AIC = $0.01 USD).

 Safe-output actuation also appears in both gh aw logs --json (run- and repo-level) and gh aw audit <run-id> (under safe_output_summary).
 The relevant fields — temporary_id_map_status, temporary_id_mappings, chained_target_count, chained_followup_action_count, delegated_temp_target_count, closed_temp_target_count, and their repo-level aggregates — show how often a workflow follows up on its own outputs.
 When temporary_id_map_status is missing or invalid, chain counts fall back to 0 rather than guessing from incomplete data.